 It is also possible to include the phonetic transcription of each new word in order to improve your pronunciation of Portuguese words.

 And if you have never taken lessons, and would like to start, then take a look at some tips about how to learn Portuguese.

 Many fun and entertaining tools are available to learn Portuguese, revise your classes, and continue on the road to success!

 Duolingo offers interesting and interactive content for language learning.
-Thanks to Duolingo, it is possible to learn English, Italian, Spanish, but also German and Portuguese, of course.
+Thanks to Duolingo, it is possible to not only learn English, Italian, and Spanish, but also German and Portuguese, as well.

 The application is intended for beginners as well as those with some knowledge of Portuguese wishing to enrich their knowledge.
-To assess the level of the learner, an entrance exam type test (with questions that are easier or more difficult depending on the number of correct answers) is offered to the learner to assess linguistic level and orient him or her accordingly.
+To assess the level of the learner, a test (with questions that are easier or more difficult depending on the number of correct answers) is offered to the learner to assess linguistic level and orient him or her accordingly.

 What we like:

 Babbel is quite well known now with more than one million active paying customers.
 It has become one of the most famous apps when it comes to learning a foreign language.
 You can test out the application for free initially, but if you would like access to the entirety of the app’s contents, you will have to pay a subscription based on your chosen period of time.

 Thanks to Babbel, which is both usable on its Internet platform as well as via its smartphone or tablet application, you can master and memorize the notions you’ve been working on with your Portuguese teacher or tutor.

 Many modules are available on Babbel, from introductory courses for beginners to modules offering the most common idiomatic expressions in Portuguese.
 Of course, Portuguese grammar, vocabulary, spelling, writing, and listening take up an important place in each lesson.